 Following the incident, Mr. Doe was transported by Butts County EMS to the Spalding Regional Medical Center emergency room.
 Mr. Doe’s injuries were assessed and x-rays of his right shoulder were taken and reviewed.
 Mr. Doe was diagnosed with a rotator cuff sprain.
 Mr. Doe was prescribed pain medication, fitted with a sling and discharged with instructions to follow up with an orthopedic specialist or to return if condition worsens.

 On August 13, 2008, still in pain and unable to move his right arm, Mr. Doe came under the care of Dr. Mark M. Williams, MD, FACS, an orthopedic specialist.
 When his first presented himself to the doctor his chief complaints were severe pain on his right side, with the inability to raise his right arm.
 His injuries were assessed and x-rays were taken again of his right shoulder.
-Mr. Doe was diagnosed with a right shoulder sprain, severe right shoulder pain and right shoulder probable rotator cuff and biceps tendon tears.
-Dr. Williams sent him for a MRI and put a hold on any physical therapy or at home exercises until the results were in.
+Mr. Doe was diagnosed with a right shoulder sprain, severe right shoulder pain, and right shoulder probable rotator cuff and biceps tendon tears.
+Dr. Williams sent him for an MRI and put a hold on any physical therapy or at-home exercises until the results were in.